PionixPublic/phyverso-yocto/README.md

 fw_setenv overlays "cc33xx.dtbo dd0700mc01_lvds.dtbo"
 ```

-In the current 1.0.1 release we do not yet support u-boot uEnv.txt files to
+Currently we do not yet support u-boot uEnv.txt files to
 specify the selected overlays to be used.
-We plan on adding this feature with the next major release that will also
+We plan on adding this feature in upcoming releases.
-probably be in conjunction with moving up to Scarthgap.

-When trying to add custom overlays, mind that in the current 1.0.1 release,
+When trying to add custom overlays, mind that currently,
 the boot partitions that u-boot sees are not accessible from `/boot` when
 inside a shell but are actually either `/dev/mmcblk0p1` or `/dev/mmcblk0p2`,
 which will have to be mounted manually to move overlays there for u-boot to be